jan-molak/data-grid/README.md

 the spreadsheet that's acting as its datasource lives on [Google Drive here](https://docs.google.com/spreadsheet/ccc?key=0AsGCguxC1yoSdHNKZm1lSW5CbGdwTUF1amdiSC01dXc&usp=sharing) and allows the data to be modified without having to sign in.
 You're of course welcome to edit it, but please don't mess it up too much ;-)

-Also bear in mind that even though the application queries the Google Drive API every 500ms, Google Drive API only refreshes its cashes once every 5 minutes, unless you re-publish the spreadsheet manually (this however would require you to be signed in).
+Please bear in mind that even though the application queries the Google Drive API every 500ms, Google Drive API only refreshes its cashes once every 5 minutes.
+An instantaneous refresh can be triggered upon request, this however would require you to be signed in and manually requesting re-publishing.

 I don't personally see this as a big problem for a simple test app that doesn't need to present near real-time updates.
 In a production system you'd probably want to use node.js and socket.io instead of a Google Spreadsheet anyway :)